Article

 Conventional

 hernia should not be bred.
-Conventional wisdom, however, does not
+However, conventional wisdom does not

-dealing with breeders and reproduction, I do not have any evidence that
+of dealing with breeders and reproduction, I do not have any evidence

 "True hernias" are indeed highly inheritable.
 They generally